Htraez/ExeQu/README.md

 **Note:

-* When working with Circuit, there's no need to import or calling constructors of these classes.
-Simply call functions defined in Circuit instance.
-The gate instances will be initialized and add to the operation queue automatically.
+* When working with Circuit, there is no need to import or calling constructors of these classes.
+Simply call functions like `x()`, `cnot()` or `h()` defined in a Circuit instance.
+Calling those functions, a quantum gate instances will be instantiated and added to the operation queue automatically.
-* Also note that, some parameter are labeled `Optional` because parameters like `RegisterLength` or `Target` is not needed when initilizing these gates instance for working with `Qubit` through `apply()` function of `Qubit` instead of `Circuit`
+* Also note that, some parameters are labeled `Optional` because parameters like `RegisterLength` or `Target` is not needed when creating these gates instance for working with `Qubit` through `apply()` function instead of `Circuit`

 ----